cemenenkoff/qsnake/README.md

 **plotting.py**

 This is a supporting script that graphs some statistics about how the network was trained and the performance of the agent.
 ____
+**gif_creator.py**

+This is a supporting class can convert saved eps files into png files and then png files into an animated gif. *Using this class requires a separate installation of Ghostscript!*
+____
+**make_gif_from_images.py**

+This small script allows for converting already-saved eps or png image files into a gif without having to re-run the game.
+Again, *using this script requires a separate installation of Ghostscript!*
+____

 ## I recommend setting up this project in a **virtual environment**.